 Throughout their life cycle, projects have to respect horizontal principles such as equal opportunities and non-discrimination, including ensuring accessibility for persons with disabilities and preventing any discrimination, equality between men and women and sustainable development.
-Projects have to describe their specific contributions to these horizontal principles in the application form.
+Projects have to describe their specific contributions to these horizontal principles in the application form, under the dedicated sections in JeMS.

-Equal opportunities & non-discrimination
+1. Equal opportunities & non-discrimination

-All project beneficiaries are strongly encouraged to take measures in order to promote equal opportunities and to combat discrimination based on gender, racial or ethnic origin, religion or belief, age or sexual orientation and, if it is necessary, to take into account specific needs of different target groups at risk of discrimination, in particular the requirements to ensure accessibility for persons with disabilities.
+All project partners are strongly encouraged to take measures in order to promote equal opportunities and to combat discrimination based on gender, racial or ethnic origin, religion or belief, age or sexual orientation and, if it is necessary, to take into account specific needs of different target groups at risk of discrimination, in particular the requirements to ensure accessibility for persons with disabilities.
 In general, projects should focus on considering the different needs of potential participants/target population and on reducing the obstacles and limitations to their participation.

-Equality between men and women
+2. Equality between men and women